Tillman

-I use several functions in a class, which are passed an ostream via the function interface, which in turn can be used to output error messages.
-I had hoped to be able to bind all ostreams to a single object that I then redirect to a file if necessary.
+I use several functions in a class that pass an ostream via their function interfaces, allowing error messages to be output.
+How can I bind all ostream objects to a single instance, which I could then redirect to a file if necessary?

 The relevant parts of my code look something like this: